jonathanw82/the-honey-pot/documents/testing.md

 **Result:** Works as intended.

-**Test:** While in the cart the update button updates quantitiy and remove button removess the item from cart.
+**Test:** While in the cart the update button updates quantity and the remove button removes the item from the cart.

 **Result:** Works as intended.

-**Test:** the keep browing button take the user back to the landing page where the products are.
+**Test:** the keep browsing button takes the user back to the landing page where the products are.

 **Result:** Works as intended.